Our Response to COVID-19

 Does the Home have enough PPE?

+Yes.
 Since March, we have not stopped purchasing and storing additional PPE, including N95 masks, gowns, face shields, and gloves.
 We have at least two months’ worth of PPE available for staff at any given time.
-Additionally, an OSHA-compliant Respiratory Protection Program is being developed and implemented for the use of respiratory PPE.
+Additionally, an OSHA-compliant Respiratory Protection Program has been developed and implemented for the use of respiratory PPE.

 Staff are routinely trained in proper PPE usage.
 All staff are required to understand how and when to use PPE.